inspec/inspec-k8s/docs-chef-io/content/inspec/resources/k8s_jobs.md

 ## Properties

 `uids`
-: UID of the Jobs.
+: UID of the jobs.

 `names`
-: Name of the Jobs.
+: Name of the jobs.

 `namespaces`
-: Namespace of the Jobs.
+: Namespace of the jobs.

 `resource_versions`
-: Resource version of the Jobs.
+: Resource version of the jobs.

 `labels`
-: Labels associated with the Jobs.
+: Labels associated with the jobs.

 `annotations`
-: Annotations associated with the Jobs.
+: Annotations associated with the jobs.

 `kinds`
-: Resource type of the Jobs.
+: Resource type of the jobs.

 ## Examples